glennmckechnie/weewx-sqlbackup/README.md

     sort -u 1 1a 2 3 > 11a23

-Remove duplicate lines and create a file containing all the INSERT statements that we want.
+Use **sort** to remove duplicate lines and create one file containing all the INSERT statements that we want.

     cat header  > new_file
     cat 11a23 >> new_file